 Recovery is also profoundly affected by the world around us, our activities and our lifestyle.
 Many famous singers over the years have proven that lifestyle choices (e.g. smoking, drugs, alcohol, late nights, bad eating habits etc) can make the life of a singer an uphill struggle.
 The following list is bandied around in every walk of life but readily ignored.
 Speaking from studies and experience, if these are in check, not only is life much nicer, but vocal stamina doesn’t seem like so much of an issue: Sleep well, drink more, stress less, eat well and exercise!
 Sorted.

 But, when the gig schedule goes stratospheric (and if you’re good it will, believe us) a combination of thoughtful voice training with optimal health WILL prevail.
 You will rarely bail on a gig, screw up an audition, or turn down a good opportunity.
 You’ll be a well-oiled machine with a long career!

 If you are at all concerned about your vocal stamina then please do get in touch with us.
 You can approach your ENT department to get the old vocal cords checked out for vocal pathologies.
 You can also visit a technique-specific teacher to iron out any problems that may affect your stamina.
 Ultimately, being professional means that you’ll need to invest in your own development and health more than your karaoke-driven counterparts.

-Check out the free Webinar Stamina Q&A video recording.
+Check out our free webinar Building Vocal Stamina Q&A video recording.